Trump to trade the Oval Office for The Octagon with UFC appearance - Local News 8

 Miami (CNN) — President Donald Trump is trading the Oval Office for The Octagon on Saturday night.

-The president is set to attend UFC 314 in Miami, where Australian Alexander Volkanovski is set to take on Diego Lopes of Brazil in the featherweight title bout.
+The president is set to attend UFC 314 in Miami, where Australian Alexander Volkanovski will take on Diego Lopes of Brazil in the featherweight title bout.
+Trump will be joined by ally Elon Musk and a few close aides, a White House official told CNN.

 His attendance at the late-night fight underscores his reemergence in the American pop cultural mainstream as he deploys the trappings of office to attend some of the nation’s premier sporting events.
 It also highlights his long and loyal ties to the UFC organization and its CEO, Dana White, and the alignment between the mixed martial arts brand and the young men who propelled Trump back to the White House.